 Collectively, the Community Schools for Adults (CSAs) improved in meeting the State Target Performance Levels for the Educational Functioning Levels (EFLs) and the Core Follow-Up Outcome Measures.
-In FY2013 - 2014, seven of the 15 performance targets were met (5 in the EFLs and 2 in the Outcome Measures).
-While the CSAs failed to meet each target set for PY 2013-14, data shows that the percentage of students completing a competency level amongst the students who completed the program year - students who attended at least 12 hours of instruction and were both pre- and post-tested - exceeded the State Target Performance Level for all EFLs.
+In FY 2014-2015, four of the 15 performance targets were met (2 in the EFLs and 2 in the Outcome Measures).
+While the CSAs failed to meet each target set for FY 2014-2015, data show that the percentage of students completing a competency level amongst the students who completed the program year - students who attended at least 12 hours of instruction and were both pre- and post-tested - exceeded the State Target Performance Level for all EFLs.
 Thus, students made greater gains if they remained in their program throughout the program year.
 If the CSAs were able to better retain their students, they would have achieved higher success in meeting the State Target Performance Levels.
 To address this, greater efforts were made by the CSAs to retain their students by strengthening collaborative efforts with the secondary schools and community agencies to ensure a smoother transition from these organizations to the CSAs.

-In FY2014 - 2015, the CSAs retained 7.4% more students than the previous program year.
-The HIDOE adult education program successfully met the targets for two of the four Core Follow-up Outcome Measures.
+In FY 2015-2016, the CSA retention rate declined by 1% from the previous program year.
+The HIDOE adult education program successfully met the targets for four of the four Core Follow-up Outcome Measures.
 The program continued a high percentage of students receiving their high school equivalency diploma and retaining their current employment.
-In FY 2014-15, the CSAs did not meet the Core Follow-Up Outcome Measure for "students entering employment" and continued to find meeting the target for "students entering postsecondary education" a challenge.
-This may be attributed to the current lack of employment opportunities and increases in the cost to attend educational or training programs.
+In FY 2015-2016, the CSAs met both the Core Follow-Up Outcome Measure for "students entering employment" and "students entering postsecondary education."
 The CSAs have made a greater effort in monitoring their students and ensuring that students are achieving their program goals through better student-teacher relationships and counseling.
 The CSAs also established a stronger partnership with the University of Hawaii Community Colleges (UHCC) through the iCAN program in the hopes of providing more students with the means to attend the community colleges after completing their program.